-[93] The National Economic Development and Labour Council (Nedlac) is the statutory vehicle by which Government, labour, business, and community organisations seek to cooperate, through problem-solving and negotiation, on economic, labour and development issues and related challenges facing the country.
-Thus, Nedlac is a vital stakeholder in our democratic project.
+- [93] The National Economic Development and Labour Council (Nedlac) is the statutory vehicle by which Government, labour, business, and community organisations seek to cooperate, through problem-solving and negotiation, on economic, labour and development issues and related challenges facing the country.
+Thus, Nedlac is a vital stakeholder in our democratic project. - [94] On 9 June 2021, the Inquiry held a meeting with the Covid-19 Nedlac Rapid Response Task Team.
+The Nedlac delegation consisted of key stakeholders from organised business, civil society, and organised labour.

-&lt;sup>106 The Universal Ballot Template is a voting aid, which was developed by the Commission and the South African National Council for the Blind, to assist blind and partially sighted people and people with special needs to have an independent and secret vote during elections.
+&lt;sup>108 The Universal Ballot Template is a voting aid, which was developed by the Commission and the South African National Council for the Blind, to assist blind and partially sighted people and people with special needs to have an independent and secret vote during elections.

-&lt;sup>107 National Economic, Development and Labour Council Act, 1994.
+&lt;sup>109 National Economic, Development and Labour Council Act, 1994.